Simi23/szazharminchet-repozitorium/monitoring/icinga-setup.md

 > Open a web browser and follow these steps:
 {.is-info}

-` - access the web gui under http://ip/icingaweb2/setup`
+ - Access the web gui under **http://ip/icingaweb2/setup**
-` - when it asks for a token then paste it in from the prompt you got from the icingacli command`
+ - When it asks for a **token** then paste it in from the prompt you got from the **icingacli** command
- - check in just icingadb
+ - Check in just **icingadb**
- - when it asks for any database you have to use icingadb as name your password as password and 3306 as port, click check before continue
+ - When it asks for any database you have to use icingadb as name your password as password and 3306 as port, click check before continue
- - when it asks for user and password use the credentials from /etc/icinga2/conf.d/api-users.conf
+ - When it asks for **user and password** use the credentials from `/etc/icinga2/conf.d/api-users.conf`
- - as primary redis host set localhost and port 6379 if you did not change it
+ - As primary redis host set **localhost** and port **6379** if you did not change it
- - create an admin user to access the web gui later, and send emails to them
+ - Create an admin user to access the web gui later, and send emails to them

 > You're now all done, you can configure Icinga2 monitoring from the configuration files.
 {.is-info}